RodricBr/Bash-Professional/README.md

 <hr>

 ### - [Chmod](https://linux.die.net/man/1/chmod)
-> The chmod command allows users to change read and write permissions in UNIX systems.
+> `chmod` is a command that allows users to change read and write permissions in UNIX systems.

 ```console
 $ chmod +x programa.sh